-The bushmaster makes its native habitat within the forests of northwestern South America, residing in such countries as Columbia, Venezuela, Brazil, Peru, Ecuador, and Bolivia.
+The bushmaster is native to the forests of northwestern South America, including Colombia, Venezuela, Brazil, Peru, Ecuador, and Bolivia.

 This snake typically feeds on the small mammals of the forest including rodents, rabbits, and small birds.
 It prefers smaller prey than most snakes its size.